-You've dedicated years to your business and now it's time to travel, spend time with family or get back to your hobbies.
-However, there is more to the process than hanging a "For Sale" sign as if selling your home.
+You’ve dedicated years to your business and now it’s time to travel, spend time with family or get back to your hobbies.
+However, there is more to the process than hanging a “For Sale” sign as if selling your home.
 Preparation is everything.
+Peak Business Advising is not your traditional business broker.
 PEAK Business Advising will provide you a road map and timeline explaining everything from preparation, business valuation, lead generation, marketing to closing the deal.

 Top Things to Know Before Selling Your Business